Fortress Technologies Inc. Provides Corporate Update on Strategic Venture with GAM

 with Great American Mining LLC (“GAM” or “Great American Mining”).
 GAM specializes in developing and operating environmentally sustainable Bitcoin mining containers which convert vented/flared

-The first container with 180 MicroBT M32S ASIC miners operated by GAM has been successfully hashing at 11.7 PH/s using flared gas at the well pad in Oklahoma.
+The Fortress and GAM Bitcoin mining operating hashrate is now 52 PH/s for the first 4 containers in the field, which will collectively produce approximately 13.7 Bitcoin per month (based on current difficulty levels).

-Fortress recently acquired an additional 540 Micro BT M31SE ASIC miners, to outfit 3 additional containers with GAM.
-These 540 M31SE ASICs in 3 containers will generate 40.4 PH/s.
-These ASICs were received in Louisiana at GAM’s facility in the past 2 weeks, where they were tested and installed in 3 new containers.
-As of press time, these 3 containers are travelling to the natural gas fields in North Dakota and are expected to be connected to flared natural gas supply (thus reducing emissions of methane) and actively hashing by next week - producing approximately 10.6 Bitcoin per month at current difficulty levels.
+As previously announced, Fortress recently acquired an additional 540 Micro BT M31SE ASIC miners, to outfit 3 additional containers with GAM.
+These 3 containers have been successfully commissioned over the weekend at the gas fields in North Dakota, with all flared gas conversion and electrical systems implemented.
+Fortress is pleased to announce these 3 new containers with 540 MicroBT M31SE miners are all hashing and generating approximately 41 PH/s of Bitcoin mining capacity.
+These containers are now reducing emissions of methane through the conversion of flared gas into electrical energy - and will produce approximately 10.6 Bitcoin per month at current difficulty levels.
+With the 11.7 PH/s from the first container which has been operating in Oklahoma, the total is approximately 52 PH/s of current Bitcoin mining capacity from the first four FORT/GAM containers.

-This will bring the Fortress and GAM Bitcoin mining operating hashrate to 52 PH/s for the first 4 containers in the field, which collectively are expected to produce approximately 13.7 Bitcoin per month (based on current difficulty levels) starting next week.

 0 Kommentare